 - Social Security cards for all receiving help

-Proof of financial status – pay stubs, child support letter, document from government assistance programs
+- Proof of financial status – pay stubs, child support letter, a document from government assistance programs

 Marshall County Sheriff’s Office